Higher Hida theory for Hilbert modular varieties in the totally split case: Higher Hida theory

-\end{thm} \begin{proof} The vanishing result and the fact that the complex is perfect follow from \cite[Proposition 2.2.1]{pilloni}.
-Indeed we can apply \eqref{eq:isoF1} together with Theorem \ref{modpclassical} and Proposition \ref{propconcentrated} to show that the complex modulo $\m$ is finite and concentrated in the right degrees.
-In order to prove the classicality result, recall that, thanks to the condition $k_{\p}, \tfrac{w-k_\p}{2}\equiv 0 \mod p-1$ for every $\p\mid p$, by \eqref{eq:specialiso}, we obtain an isomorphism
+\end{thm} \begin{proof} The vanishing result follows from \cite[Lemma 2.6.7]{highersiegel}, once one shows that the complex is perfect, we postpone the proof of this fact to $\S$\ref{sec:perfectness}.
+Assuming that, we can apply the fact that the sheaf modulo $\m$, the maximal ideal of $\Lambda$, is isomorphic to the sheaf \eqref{eq:isoF1}, together with Theorem \ref{modpclassical} to show that the complex modulo $\m$ is perfect and concentrated in the right degrees.
+In order to prove the classicality result, recall that, by \eqref{eq:specialiso}, we obtain an isomorphism